top of page

 This course is assessed by coursework (20%) and exams (80%).

 This course is ideal for learners who enjoy analysing poetry, novels and plays.
 The context of the works and critical views of the texts are also important aspects.
 A willingness to engage with the viewpoints of others is crucial to succeed in this course.
 Students will study two plays, two novels which you will compare, and a selection of modern and pre-1900 poetry.
+We are delighted to announce that recently two of our students at John Leggott College have won the Rathbones Folio Mentorship prize discovered from our Creative Writing Society.

 This course is aimed at students who: